-Credit Card Fraud59
+Credit Card Fraud65

 After a victim's identity is stolen, the primary criminal use of this information is credit card fraud.
 Beyond amassing charges on a victim's credit card, identity thieves may sometimes change the billing address so that the victim will not receive the bills and see the fraudulent charges, allowing the thief more time to abuse the victim's identity and credit.
 If a victim does not receive the bill, and therefore does not pay it, this could aversely affect the victim's credit.
 In addition to abusing existing credit card accounts, a thief could also open new accounts in the victim's name, incurring more charges on the victim's line of credit.
 These actions could in turn affect not only the victim's immediate pocketbook, but future credit as well.
-The Identity Theft Resource Center (ITRC) predicts that the current economic downturn may lead to an increase in credit card scams and fraud.
-The ITRC suggests that tight credit in a strained economy could lead thieves to advertise the availability of credit cards to those with poor credit or without a SSN.
-60
+The Identity Theft Resource Center (ITRC) has predicted that organized crime groups will become more involved in identity theftrelated crime such as credit card fraud and that these crimes will become increasingly transnational.
+66 As mentioned, criminals are no longer constrained by physical borders, and they can victimize U.S. persons and businesses both from within the United States and from beyond.